-- How to Request Desktop Site in Safari in iOS 12
+- How to Request Desktop Site in Safari

 - Open Safari on your iPhone and visit the website whose desktop version you wish to view